javierO33/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
-Using a dataset with job market data focused on the IT sector, this project explores the highest-paying jobs, the most in-demand skills in the Argentine market, and compares them with global trends to assess whether the local market is up to date.
-Additionally, It analyzes the highest-paying skills in Argentina and which are the optimal skills in terms of demand and average salary.
+Using a dataset with job market data focused on the IT sector, this project explores the highest-paying jobs, the most in-demand skills available in the Argentine market, and compares them with global trends to assess whether the local market is up to date.
+Additionally, It analyzes the highest-paying skills in Argentina and which companies offer the most job opportunities in Argentina.

 You can check the SQL queries right here: [project_SQL folder](/project_SQL/)